Alternative Break

 Please let us know if you have any extenuating circumstances that might cause you to be unavailable for certain dates, as exceptions may be granted on a case-by-case basis.

-$200 program fee covers the following:
+$200 sliding-scale program fee covers the following:

-- Transportation from the OSU Corvallis campus to the program location and back
+• Transportation from the OSU Corvallis campus to the program location and back

-- Lodging in shared/communal housing (ex.
+• Lodging in shared/communal housing (ex.
 Air BnB, hostel, ranch house etc.)

-- Food:
+• Food:

-- 7 dinners: 6 prepared by the team and 1 dinner out together
+• 6 dinners: 5 prepared by the team and 1 dinner out together

-- Food staples for preparing breakfast, lunch, and travel meals.
+• Food staples for preparing breakfast, lunch, and travel meals.

-- Note: If participants would like travel meals or want to supplement the staple groceries provided for breakfast, lunch, and dinner, they are responsible for purchasing any additional groceries they may want
+• Note: If participants would like travel meals or want to supplement the staple groceries provided for breakfast, lunch, and dinner, they are responsible for purchasing any additional groceries they may want

-- Full week-long (7-day) itinerary of engaging service projects, educational sessions, and reflective activities with community organizations and fellow program participants.
+• 6-day itinerary of engaging service projects, educational sessions, and reflective activities with community organizations and fellow program participants.
 The co-leaders work extremely hard to plan and facilitate an engaging, educational, valuable, and fun experience for program participants!

-- 3 pre-trip team meetings that give you the opportunity to build connections and learn about the program
+• 3 pre-trip team meetings that give you the opportunity to build connections and learn about the program

 No payment is due at the time of application.
 Final payment due dates will be communicated to students who are selected to participate.

-- $200 additional fee to compensate for not paying the student incidental fee (see below for further explanation).
-If students need assistance paying this additional $200, please reach out to Eddie Rodriguez ([email protected]), Ecampus Student Engagement Program Manager, to request supplemental funding.
+• Ecampus students: If you need assistance paying this additional $200, please reach out to Eddie Rodriguez ([email protected]), Ecampus Student Engagement Program Manager, to request supplemental funding.

 *The Alt.
 Break program is funded by the student incidental fee, which is paid only by Corvallis campus students.
 This allows us to reduce the Alt.
 Break program fee for Corvallis campus students to $200 total.
 Since Ecampus students do not pay the student incidental fee, they are responsible for paying a higher Alt.
 Break program fee of $400, which represents the full cost for one student to participate in Alt.
 Break.
 This includes all transportation, meals, lodging, & activities during the trip, as well as all food and space reservations for meetings before and after the trip.